Weinstein neighbourhood theorems for stratified subspaces: Introduction

 \subsection{Acknowledgements}

-We are thankful to Rei Henigman for useful comments on the introduction.
-Y.K. was partly supported by the United States -- Israel Binational Science Foundation Grant 2021730.
-S. T. and Y. Z. were partly supported by the Israel Science Foundation Grant 2793/21.
+We thank Rei Henigman for useful comments on the introduction, Jo\'e Brendel for useful conversations, and Soham Chanda for pointing out useful references to us.
+We also thank the anonymous referee for detailed and useful comments.
+Y.K. is partly supported by the United States -- Israel Binational Science Foundation Grant 2021730.
+S. T. and Y. Z. are partly supported by the Israel Science Foundation Grant 2793/21.